philc/book-notes/now say this - heather turgeon.md

   * "It feels like an assault to us, a failure on our part, or even a manipulation.
 But the very moment when your child is being as unappealing and unhinged as she can possibly be is the moment when she's signaling that she needs you the most."
+  * Natural consequences
+    * Arbitrary punishments like "no screen time" do little to teach.
+    * "The world will deliver its own natural consequences -- don't be afraid to let these happen.
+      When consequences are logical and make sense for the situation, they're helpful learning tools and we should not shield our kids from experiencing them."
+    * Kids develop this with natural consequences: "the sense of optimism that comes from knowing you can affect your environment and that you have control over your life.
+This feeling of control is highly linked to greater well-being."
 * Intro
   * "[Parents] often feel like drill sergeants, issuing no's, yelling, and time-outing."
   * "Your child is capable and built for good"